Tuesday, January 26, 2010

 Astronomers Spy Earth-like Planet Forming Around Distant Star

 Astrophysicists analyzing infrared images captured by the Spitzer Space Telescope found indications of a dust cloud surrounding a relatively young star.
 The star is 10 to 16 million years old, and analysis of the dust cloud suggests that it may coalesce and become a rocky planet like earth.
 It is located at a distance from the star that it may build an atmosphere, collect liquid water, and perhaps, in millions and millions of years, support life.
+It took billions of years and the perfect conditions for our Earth to grow and form.
+Now, those same conditions can be seen in space, shaping a similar planet.
+Ivanhoe explains this exciting space discovery.

 Far, far away, something amazing is brewing in space.
 Swirling around a giant star similar to our sun, astrophysicists have spotted the very early stages of a planet taking shape.